Back to Course

 0% Complete

-The petty cash book is the book of original or prime entry which is used for recording small disbursements or expenses.
+The petty cash book is a book of original entry or prime entry, which is used for recording small disbursements or expenses.

-The reason behind the system is to reduce the numerous cash payment for small expenses.
+The reason behind the system is to reduce the numerous cash payments for small expenses.
 The source documents used in the petty cash book are invoices, receipts, and vouchers.

 Imprest System: